RumataDeEstor/selenium-vk-api-hoodoo/README.md

 # Get token from VK API using client app id

+Note:
+Drivers used here may become obsolete at any time ;D Just for quick setup ATM.

 Note that you need to have your standalone app registered in `vk.com`.
 `npm start` is currently configured for Linux due to PATH :)
 Alternatively, just download appropriate drivers, put them into root directory and run: